 KJ: My children have all but grown up now so it has become much easier.
 Two of my sons play polo and my two daughters now work in the ‘family’ business in the office and working on events.
 The other two work in the music business.
 So in effect, they have balanced our family and business interests!

 LM: What are your biggest luxuries?

 KJ: For many years, I collected cars.
 At one point I had a Rolls-Royce Continental S3 and matching Bentley S3, both convertible and Chinese eye.
 I have also owned a Ferrari Dino Spider, a Mercedes 500SLR, a range of Jaguars, a Rolls-Royce Silver Wraith and Corniche Convertible, as well as a selection of BMWs.
-My favorite indulgence was a Bell 47 Helicopter which I shared with David Essex.
-With an ever expanding family, I had to downgrade to an Audi Q7 which was big enough to hold us all!
+My favourite indulgence was a Bell 47 Helicopter which I shared with David Essex.
+With an ever-expanding family, I had to downgrade to an Audi Q7 which was big enough to hold us all!

 LM: What are your favourite luxury destinations?

 KJ: To be honest, polo has featured in our many holidays.
 We used to holiday every year in Palm Beach, and we spent a few years in the South of France and Dubai.
 We all loved St Lucia, Barbados and the Caribbean.
-Obviously I have spent a lot of time in Los Angeles and America where some of my work is based.
+Obviously, I have spent a lot of time in Los Angeles and America where some of my work is based.
 With four young children, it was never an easy task to ‘holiday’.
 As for luxury, that is a hard reach with a big family.
 More a question of suitability!

 The Hurtwood Park Polo Club – Where and How?

 The Hurtwood Park Polo Club is located at Horsham Lane, Ewhurst Green, Surrey GU6 7SW, United Kingdom.
 For more information, visit www.hurtwoodparkpolo.co.uk, or call 0044 (0)1483 272828.